nicofretti/DataGenFlow/CONTRIBUTING.md

    ```bash
    git checkout -b feature/your-feature-name
    ```
-Better to click "Create a new branch" on GitHub when making a PR.
+   Better to click "Create a new branch" on GitHub when making a PR do have a a good branch name.

 ## Development Workflow